 I'm a natural brunette but I've gone blonde twice now.
 The first time I went to a salon and had a professional do it, and I strongly recommend that despite the high price tag.
-The second time I went blonde was this past fall and I actually did it myself at home, like a crazy person.
-It turned out fine though and I saved a buttload of money!
+The second time I went blonde was this past fall and I actually did it myself at home.
+It turned out fine and I saved a buttload of money!
 So while I do not recommend doing this if you're a newbie, the truth is it is possible to give yourself platinum blonde hair at home.
 At the very least, you should be able to save money by touching up your own roots once a professional has done the initial transformation.
 I'm going to explain how I do this, but with a few caveats, warnings, and disclaimers.
 Pay close attention, friends.

 Like I said, this is honestly one of those things best left to the professionals.
 If you've never gone blonde before, go to a salon for the first time!
 This is especially true if you have very dark, very long, and/or very fine hair.
 In fact going platinum is best if you have very short, coarse hair (like me!).

-Girls with pixie cuts are the best candidates for platinum blonde hair for three reasons:
+People with pixie cuts are the best candidates for platinum blonde hair for three reasons:

 1. Less hair is easier to work with and requires less bleaching product.

 2. Your hair will be damaged by the bleach, and if you damage it enough you'll probably have to cut it short anyway.

 3. I think women with short blonde hair are hot.
 Hello Mia Farrow, Jean Seberg, Michelle Williams, Robin Wright, Rita Ora, Miley Cyrus... even Tinkerbell!